 Steve Washuta: So isn’t that also like, sort of a modern-day comparison is like if you live on a street and everyone makes the same amount of money, and you make a certain amount of money, but you’re not necessarily happier.
 It’s, it’s, it’s based on the people that are surrounding you and how much they make, correct?
 Yes,

 Steve Washuta: So there’s, you know, there are public intellectuals like Steven Pinker.
-There’s a guy who Michael Shellenberger, who was a former environmentalist, and these are people who say, you know, everyone’s talking about doom and gloom, and we have to worry about our society and there’s a sense of what they call alarmism and they go you know, what, just wait it out time, time will heal all will have enough technology to fix everything.
+There’s a guy who Michael Shellenberger.
+Who was a former environmentalist, and these are people who say, you know, everyone’s talking about doom and gloom.
+We have to worry about our society.
+There’s a sense of what they call alarmism and they go you know.
+Just wait it out time, time will heal all will have enough technology to fix everything.
 Yeah.
 Did you disagree with that?
 Can you tell us why?

-In fact, over the last 100 years, if you look at rates of infectious diseases, again, it’s it’s decreasing, if you look at rates of infant mortality, you know, you could look at all these various statistics, even levels of violence.
+In fact, over the last 100 years, if you look at rates of infectious diseases, again, it’s it’s decreasing.
+If you look at rates of infant mortality, you know, you could look at all these various statistics.
+Even levels of violence.
 And what you see is an improvement over time.
-And I don’t want to put words in into Steven Pinker’s mouth, but, you know, his his basic conclusion is that, you know, we we can, we can continue on the same path.
+And I don’t want to put words in into Steven Pinker’s mouth.
+But, you know, his basic conclusion is that, you know, we can continue on the same path.

-So not only will be able to manage diabetes, will be able to cure diabetes, will cure Alzheimer’s will cure cancer.
+So not only will be able to manage diabetes.
+We will be able to cure diabetes, will cure Alzheimer’s will cure cancer.
 And so, you know, in a real sense, there is some truth to that.
-And yet, and yet, what I say, in response to that is that you know, by, by curing these various chronic diseases, which is itself a good thing to do.
-But you know, by not by focusing on greater economic growth, which is greater GDP growth, we’ve kind of missed the, the, the purpose of which we are striving for, which is increasing our well being and our happiness.
+And yet, what I say, in response to that is that you know, by curing these various chronic diseases, which is itself a good thing to do.
+But you know, by not by focusing on greater economic growth.
+Which is greater GDP growth.
+We’ve kind of missed the purpose of which we are striving for.
+Which is increasing our well being and our happiness.

 By pursuing ever greater GDP growth, maybe we’ll become increasingly productive.
-But by continuing to be sedentary as we are, you know, and thereby enabling us to become productive, that doesn’t translate to an increase in healthier lifestyles.
-So that doesn’t mean that we are going to be exercising, like we should be, that we’re going to eat a healthy diet, that we’re going to get adequate sleep, those things to us, are already free to us.
+But by continuing to be sedentary as we are, you know, and thereby enabling us to become productive.
+That doesn’t translate to an increase in healthier lifestyles.
+So that doesn’t mean that we are going to be exercising, like we should be.
+That we’re going to eat a healthy diet.
+Or that we’re going to get adequate sleep.
+Those things to us, are already free to us.

-Those, in other words, those things are already available to us in today’s world, we don’t need some sort of technological innovation, to get to implementing that, right.
-I mean, we just need to take advantage of the fact that that is available to us, if only we were free enough to be able to do that we’re unfortunately tied to a certain sort of living, which is a hazardous form of living, which is modern-day employment, where we’re stuck to a desk from eight to five, followed by, you know, sitting through traffic to and from work for years, or even decades on end.
+Those, in other words, those things are already available to us in today’s world.
+We don’t need some sort of technological innovation, to get to implementing that, right.
+I mean, we just need to take advantage of the fact that that is available to us.
+If only we were free enough to be able to do that.
+Unfortunately tied to a certain sort of living.
+Which is a hazardous form of living.
+Which is modern-day employment, where we’re stuck to a desk from eight to five.
+Followed by, you know, sitting through traffic to and from work for years, or even decades on end.

 So despite the increasing productivity, our health isn’t in decline.
-And the fundamental reason we’re seeing a drop in levels of happiness over the last few decades is actually driven by the decline in our health, and the rise of chronic disease.
+The fundamental reason we’re seeing a drop in levels of happiness over the last few decades.
+Is actually driven by the decline in our health, and the rise of chronic disease.

-Steve Washuta: Yeah, and your speaking of jobs, are their studies to talk about how to be really happy at your job, you need a combination, hopefully, both of having autonomy or agency, and then also having purpose, right, you need these things, right?
-If you’re always told what to do, and you feel like there’s no reason to do it, you’re not going to be happy.
+Steve Washuta: Yeah.
+You’re speaking of jobs, are their studies to talk about how to be really happy at your job.
+You need a combination.
+Hopefully, both of having autonomy or agency, and then also having purpose, right, you need these things, right?
+If you’re always told what to do, You feel like there’s no reason to do it, you’re not going to be happy.

-If you have a little bit of wiggle room where you can do some things that you think are important, and you think you’re helping, and you have that agency and purpose, then that’s going to lead to success.
+If you have a little bit of wiggle room.
+Where you can do some things that you think are important, and you think you’re helping.
+You have that agency and purpose, then that’s going to lead to success.
 How do we get more of that?
 Who does that?
 Well, and how do we copy that?
 Yeah,

 Vimal George: yeah.
 So that gets to the fundamental find, which is the sort of the solution that I talked about in the book, which is you know, if we are aware of this concept of mindless consumerism that is that you know, once you’ve met your basic needs, that the best things in life they’re happening Are, are free.
 And again, there’s a lot of caveat there that I’ll have to reference you to read the book to get to that.